-Five Picture Books for World Down Syndrome Day
+Five Picture Books about Down Syndrome

 Picture books can be powerful teaching tools to help your children and students understand that every person’s life has meaning and value.
 Use these picture books about Down syndrome and disabilities to spark discussions with your children to help them understand the beauty of every human being’s life.

 You Are Special by Max Lucado